windmill-labs/windmill/README.md

 - typescript runtime is deno
 - python runtime is python3

+## Architecture

+A detailed section about Windmill architecture is coming soon

 ### Development stack

-- caddy is the reverse proxy + handle https
+- caddy is the reverse proxy used for local development, see frontend's Caddyfile and CaddyfileRemote

 ## How to self-host